qlecourt/TD2BlockchainPrograming/README.md

 # TD2BlockchainPrograming

 > program.py

+*How to use:*

+The user can choose to create a random mnemonic seed or to check a seed.
+In the second case, it needs to get the 12 words to check if the key is valid or not.
+If the key is valid, the user can ask to extract the master private key and the master chain code.
+Then, the user selects if he wants to generate a child key with the index only or with a level of derivation (M should be greater than 1).
+The program prints the important informations at the end of each step.

+*Details:*

 This file contains:
 - a menu that asks the user to choose a functionality.
 If the users inputs a wrong number, it prints an error;